-- CO1: Explain the recent developments in Power Semiconductor Devices. - CO2: Describe the construction and working features of Power Devices like power diodes, thyristors, power transistors and IGBTs. - CO3: Explain the characteristics of power semiconductor devices. - CO4: Explain the switching losses present in the devices. - CO5: Explain and apply protection circuit for each device.
+- On the successful completion of the course, students will be able to - CO1: Explain the recent developments in Power Semiconductor Devices. - CO2: Describe the construction and working features of Power Devices like power diodes, thyristors, power transistors and IGBTs. - CO3: Explain the characteristics of power semiconductor devices. - CO4: Explain the switching losses present in the devices. - CO5: Explain and apply protection circuit for each device.